Safeguarding of your child is a primary concern. Below is a list outlining some of the things that we do to keep them safe and happy in school.

 Mr Melville – (Deputy Headteacher) Teaches in Year 5 and 6

-If a child makes a disclosure to you, whilst they are under your supervision, about their welfare or safety, please get a red (pink) form from the school office and fill it out accurately.
+If a child makes a disclosure to you, whilst they are under your supervision, about their welfare or safety, please contact school using the designated email address: safeguarding@coton-in-the-elms.derbyshire.sch.uk.
 Please record the facts as they are disclosed to you being careful not to ask any leading questions.

-Should you notice any unusual marks or bruises on a child or witness anything which is of a concern to you in relation to a child’s behaviour, welfare or safety, record it on a red (pink) form and hand over to the Designated Safeguarding Lead.
+Should you notice any unusual marks or bruises on a child or witness anything which is of a concern to you in relation to a child’s behaviour, welfare or safety, record the details and contact the Designated Safeguarding Lead.
 If in doubt, seek further advice.

 Please challenge all visitors who are not wearing a ‘Coton-in-the-Elms Visitor’ badge